 One of the most popular text classification applications is sentiment analysis, a type of classifier used for understanding if a given text is talking positively or negatively about a given subject.

-The following is a language classifier trained on MonkeyLearn to detect a total of 49 different languages in text:
+Try out MonkeyLearn's language classifier, trained to detect a total of 49 different languages in text:

 Support teams spend hours every month processing support tickets to tag common questions, keep track of unresolved bugs, or understand what customers are most confused about.
 Text classification enables support teams to save hours of manual data processing.